Monday, November 27, 2023

 We believe that this signature does not read "WJR Sinnott" but rather "Mrs. F. Sinnett".

-Francis S. Sinnett was an artist in her own right.
+Frances S. Sinnett was an artist in her own right.
 Indeed, in the 1857 Elmira City Directory it is she, not her husband, who is listed, her profession clearly delineated as "artist".
 The entry even includes an address at 48 Water St, perhaps a art business?
 Kelsey Jones has done a lot of excellent research on the Sinnetts.
-He discovered a newspaper account rhapsodizing about Francis' award of first prize at an art exhibition.
+He discovered a newspaper account rhapsodizing about Frances' award of first prize at an art exhibition.
 The excerpt declares that her "fruits and flowers" in particular were "very fine" and that there was really "no competition" between her and the other female applicants.

 I theorize that "Mrs" was repeatedly misread by art sellers and even historians as "WJR".
 This isn't actually that surprising.
 There weren't many women acknowledged as professional painters in 19th century America, and few of them were signing their paintings in a way which openly advertised their femininity.
 "Mrs" was not something an art lover would expect to see in a florid signature; so they didn't.

-Francis had to distinguish her art from her husband's, but it is interesting the she chose to do so by including the address of "Mrs" rather than simply including her first initial.
-Indeed, in another painting attributed to Francis, she signs it simply "F. Sinnett".
+Frances had to distinguish her art from her husband's, but it is interesting the she chose to do so by including the address of "Mrs" rather than simply including her first initial.
+Indeed, in another painting attributed to Frances, she signs it simply "F. Sinnett".
 Many other women of this period, especially authors, choose to hide their sex from readers and buyers, preferring the anonymity of gender-neutral initials.
 They were more likely to be published and purchased if their publishers and readers thought them male.

 Perhaps the art world was different.
 Perhaps Mrs. Sinnett was proud of her success and wanted the world to acknowledge her womanhood as well as her talent.
 We may never know what she intended, but there's a little welcome feminist vindication in applauding her work today and reclaiming her talent.
 Her painting will be on display in our upcoming exhibition.